Tri-Eastern Conference

 The Tri-Eastern Conference is a nine-member IHSAA-Sanctioned Athletic Conference formed by five schools in 1962.
 The current nine teams are located in the counties of Henry, Randolph, Union, and Wayne.

 History

 The conference was formed in 1962, with Cambridge City, Centerville, Knightstown, Liberty, and Union City.
-All five are current members of the conference, albeit two have different names through consolidation (Cambridge City became Lincoln in 1965, and Liberty became Short in 1965, then Union County in 1973).
+All five are current members of the conference, albeit two have different names through consolidation (Cambridge City became Lincoln in 1965, and Liberty consolidated into Union County in 1973).
 Brookville (now Franklin County) and Hagerstown joined in 1966 to bring the membership to 7, however Knightstown would leave in 1968 (with Brookville following suit in 1973).
 The conference would grow to 7 members in the 1970s, adding Winchester (1972) and Northeastern (1974).
 Tri joined in 1989 to bring the conference to eight.
 Knightstown would rejoin in 2017 with a phased program, with some sports joining in 2018.
+Centerville and Northeastern announced in October 2025 that they will leave the TEC beginning in the 2027–28 school year to join the newly formed Eastern Crossroads Conference (ECC).